 The intention of Queensland Native Seeds online Plant Profiles is twofold.

 As can be inferred from the statements above, these works will contain a high proportion of direct quotes.
-It is our stated intention already to promote the use of high-quality reference material in the public domain.
+We promote the use of high-quality reference material in the public domain.
 Therefore, informing users of sources is important.
 To make researchers and workers involved with Australian native plants aware of information and its sources, we provide attribution and denote verbatim quotations with quotation marks.
-We note the use of directly quoted material without such protocol elsewhere online.
-In the authors view this does not support the creation of new and valuable public knowledge because it obscures the source of knowledge claims thereby preventing the reader from a deeper study.